hunterjackson/docs/source/cassandra-sink.rst

    or all fields written to Cassandra.
 2. Topic to table routing via KCQL.
 3. Error policies for handling failures.
-4. Payload support for Schema.Struct and payload Struct, Schema.String and Json payload and Json payload with no schema
+4. Payload support for Schema.Struct and payload Struct, Schema.String and Json payload and Json payload with no schema.
+5. Optional TTL, time to live on inserts.
+See Cassandras `documentation <https://docs.datastax.com/en/cql/3.3/cql/cql_using/useTTL.html>`__ for more information.

 The Sink supports three Kafka payloads type: